• home

 When the construction of the Aswan High Dam threatened to submerge Abu Simbel beneath the rising waters of Lake Nasser, engineers and archaeologists from more than 50 countries came together to dismantle the entire complex, cut it into thousands of massive blocks, and then painstakingly reassemble it 200m inland.

-The 4-year UNESCO-led project is widely considered one of the greatest archaeological rescue efforts in history.
-And yet, even with modern engineering, the famous solar alignment now occurs about one day later than it did in antiquity— a testament to the incredible precision achieved by the original builders more than 3,000 years ago!
+This 4-year UNESCO-led project is widely considered one of the greatest archaeological rescue efforts in history.
+And yet, even with modern engineering, the famous solar alignment now occurs about one day later than it used to— a testament to the incredible precision achieved by the original builders more than 3,000 years ago!

 Abu Simbel on the shore of Lake Nasser